albertoSoto/streaming-magnolia/README.md

 ![Magnolia-streaming-module](readme/magnolia-streaming.jpg)

 ## Features
 > Magnolia has grown so much that now is really hard achieving new features.
-The product is mature enough to solve most of any companies problems.
+The product is mature enough to solve most of any company problems.
 Within the DAM Module you can serve multimedia files including S3 storage from AWS through a plugin.

-> *Problem*: When serving the file as a video it will load all the file which is a HUGE problem on rendering context.
+> *Problem*: When serving the file as a video it will load all the file into the request which is a HUGE problem on rendering context.
 The Magnolia Streaming module allows you to integrate big videos without worring about the size.
 The file gets open in a non blocking way (JCR works with LazyInputStream) and only is returned the amount of mandatory information.
 After that, it releases the stream.

 - Adds Spring MVC 5 support in the Magnolia filter chain in a professional way